 This measure is the maximum amount you can spend on retention, for the duration of your customer’s relationship.
 If the business spends the full CLV on retaining each customer, this will produce zero profit.
 Therefore, striking the right balance is paramount, as the less you spend – the more you will earn, but if you underspend – you are more likely to lose the customer.

-This guide shows how to predict the maximum amount a business should spend to retain their customers.
+This guide shows how to predict the maximum amount a business should spend to retain its customers.

 So how do you predict the maximum amount a business should spend to retain your customers for profitability and sustainability?

-There are 2 different approaches to calculating CLV, depending on what results a business is seeking and how much data they have.
+There are 2 different approaches to calculating CLV, depending on what results from a business is seeking and how much data they have:

 The basic approach for measuring CLV: Average Order Value X Average Margin X Amount of Purchases per Year X Annual Retention Rate X Lifetime (in Years)